danaikorre/dsmanufacturing.github.io/faqs.md

 Please note that in either case each participant will complete a brief, individual reflection exercise to accompany their project.
 <p>&nbsp;</p>

+### Can I visualize qualitative data?

+It depends, visualization is a broad field with many techniques covering many data types.
+For example, the course covers networks, hierarchies and set-relationships.
+If you have textual data that you are analyzing and seek to represent structures in the data and the concpets, the course can help you.

 ## Course Assessment

 The course is certified by the University of Edinburgh; it therefore has a formal assessment component.
-Overall assessment will combine results from the mini quizzes attached to each week's lecture videos, brief reflection exercises linked to tutorials and your final project.
+Overall assessment will combine results from brief reflection exercises linked to tutorials and your final project.
 To structure the learning process participants will receive general and one-on-one feedback as the course progresses.
 <p>&nbsp;</p>